Obea Moore

 With high expectations of having a chance to be the first high school athlete to qualify for the Olympics since Dwayne Evans and Lam Jones in 1976, Moore qualified for the 1996 U.S. Olympic Trials.
-Those dreams were dashed by a 7th place finish in the semi-finals.
+Those dreams were dashed by a 14th place finish in the semi-finals.
 Later in 1996, Moore won the World Junior Championships in Sydney, Australia under cool conditions.
 Moore expected many better things to come.

 Moore looked at 1997, his senior year of high school, as the chance to set records out of sight.
 Instead, he suffered a minor injury early in the season.
 Still focused on setting records, Moore ignored the problem and continued to press.
 Some have also suggested Moore lost focus.
 However, the effects of expectations and celebrity certainly were a factor on the 17 year old's life.
-After three months of abusing his body, he reached the point where he could barely walk, records and championships were out of the question.
+After three months of abusing his body, he reached the point where he could barely walk.
+As a result, records and championships were out of the question.

 Moore aspired to go to nearby powerhouse University of Southern California, but his SAT and then ACT scores left him .1 point away from eligibility.
 In order to improve his academic standing Moore went first to Pasadena City College, then Long Beach City College.
-Further attempts took him across the continent to Morehouse College.
+Further attempts took him across the country to Morehouse College.
 Moore spent his time in injury rehabilitation.
 His heart and aspirations were still in Southern California.
 He left Morehouse a year later.
 The following year, Moore ended up at Life University, an NAIA college.
 After a successful and healthy fall training season, he entered the Pomona Pitzer Invitational, a tune up meet before the Mt.
 SAC Relays.
 Facing serious competition from people with marks equivalent to Moore's high school junior accomplishments, Moore pulled out of the race at the last minute.